Interpersonal Process Groups

 Reach out

-If you are interested in learning more about joining a therapy group, please contact me.
+If you are interested in learning more about joining a group, please contact me.
 We will meet individually for a few sessions before you enter a group.
 This gives you a chance to explore your goals for group, explore questions you have, and for us to get to know each other, and prepare for joining if you decide it’s a good fit for you.